 The Australian Government is providing up to $2.0 million over four years from 2016‑17 to develop a Commodity Milk Price Index to provide greater transparency on domestic and global dairy prices to support dairy farmers.

 The dairy industry provides employment for around 42,000 people Australia-wide and creates exports valued at $3.0 billion.
 For regional Australia, the dairy industry is a key employer and contributor to regional economies and towns.
 The delivery of a milk price index will positively impact dairying regions by assisting in improving on-farm planning and decision making, which contributes to the profitability of farms.

 Leadership in Agricultural Industries Fund

-The Australian Government is providing $5.0 million over three years from 2016–17 for the Leadership in Agricultural Industries Fund, a new program that supports initiatives to develop leadership capacity and capability within agricultural industries.
-This will assist farm leaders to advocate agricultural and rural issues to the Australian community, government and other stakeholders.
-The Leadership in Agricultural Industries Fund will also work to build skills at the grass roots level, recognising the continuing need for leadership support and mentoring in the agriculture sector.
-It will deliver grants to industry representative bodies under guidelines that allow applicants to describe their needs and outline how the grant could address those requirements.
+The Australian Government is providing $5.0 million over two years from 2017-18 for the Leadership in Agricultural Industries Fund, a program that supports initiatives to develop leadership capacity and capability within agricultural industries.
+This is assisting farm leaders to advocate agricultural and rural issues to the Australian community, government and other stakeholders.
+The Leadership in Agricultural Industries Fund also works to build skills at the grass roots level, recognising the continuing need for leadership support and mentoring in the agriculture sector.
+It delivers grants to industry representative bodies under guidelines that allow applicants to describe their needs and outline how the grant could address those requirements.

 National Institute for Forest Products Innovation